madscientist/msjnc/README.md

-msjnc -- MadScientist Juniper Network Connect Session Manager
+msjnc -- MadScientist JNC Session Manager
 =============================================================

 This script manages the Juniper Network Connect VPN service.
 It is a